Orange Beach, Alabama: Education

 Orange Beach is part of the Orange Beach City Schools system.
 Orange Beach Elementary School is the city's only elementary school and serves students in grades kindergarten through sixth grade.
-Students in grades seven and twelve attend Orange Beach Middle and High School.
+Students in grades seven and twelve attend Orange Beach Middle & High School.

 Previously residents were in the Baldwin County Public Schools school district and zoned to Gulf Shores Middle School and Gulf Shores High School in neighboring Gulf Shores.
 In 2019, these schools separated into the Gulf Shores City Schools district.
-For the 2019-2020 school year, Orange Beach grade 7-10 students and grade 7-10 students in unincorporated areas had a choice between remaining with Gulf Shores schools or attending temporary classrooms established by Baldwin County schools.
+For the 2019–2020 school year, Orange Beach grade 7-10 students and grade 7-10 students in unincorporated areas had a choice between remaining with Gulf Shores schools or attending temporary classrooms established by Baldwin County schools.
 Orange Beach Middle and High opened in 2020.
 In 2022, Orange Beach separated from the Baldwin County district.

 Columbia Southern University is a private, online-only university that is located in Orange Beach, with a campus in Orange Beach on Canal Road and a larger campus on the Beach Express road.